binaryage/restatic-web/index.md

 ## Usage

-### Use Google spreadsheet as your simple CMS
+### Use Google spreadsheet as a simple CMS

-Do you create static web sites for your clients?
-Do they call you when they need some changes?
+Do you build static web sites for your clients?
+Do they call you back when they need some changes?

 With Restatic you may leave them editing their data in Google Spreadsheet and regenerate the site when needed.
-You will provide them with envronment which they know and love (hope your clients are smart enough to love Google Docs).
+You will provide them with environment which they know and love - we hope your clients are smart enough to love Google Docs :-)

 ### Add markup to your static site